Truro Quiet Lanes Trial

 Take down the signs and open the lanes please.

-SH1 about 2 years ago
+SH1 over 2 years ago

 While the lanes have less traffic overall, the vehicles I've seen that continue to use them as a rat run are going even faster as I assume they are not expecting any other vehicles.
 Not a safe place to walk with these current regulations.
 A better maintained footpath network would be more useful

-Rob B about 2 years ago
+Rob B over 2 years ago

 Councillor states that she supports physical barriers in the lanes.